-Please introduce yourself: what’s your name, where are you from, what do you do?
+Please introduce yourself: What is your name, where are you from, what do you do?

-Sometimes I also do still-life commisions; I like doing them every now and then to have a different type of challenge.
-On my spare time I like to work on own projects, one of them being „TIDE“, a work about people living on small undyked islands.
+Sometimes I also do still-life commissions; I like doing them every now and then to have a different type of challenge.
+On my spare time I like to work on own projects, one of them being ‹TIDE›, a work about people living on small undyked islands.

 What is your relationship with photography?
-How did you get into it & and what keeps you interested/ motivated?
+How did you get into it and what keeps you interested or motivated?

-My wonderful partner Emma and I were invited to a friend’s wedding in Inner Mongolia.
+My wonderful partner Emma and I were invited to a friends wedding in Inner Mongolia.
 We decided to take a month off and travel through China and Taiwan afterwards.
-Since I didn’t know what we were going to expect the only thing I could do was to document whatever I saw.
+Since I didn’t know what we were going to expect, the only thing I could do was to document whatever I saw.
 The great thing was that the search for nice and interesting spots to take photos always led us to get in touch with many great and very caring people.
 A discovery, if you like, of places we could not possibly have found otherwise.

-What are you currently working on, and — if there is — what is your next project/ journey?
+What are you currently working on, and — if there is — what is your next project or journey?

-Nevertheless I am currently working on a few very different things: a poetry book with a German screenwriter, planing possible dates to continue working on my long term project „TIDE“ and there is a small project planned together with a musician whose work I enjoy a lot but I can’t talk about it now as it i in an early stage.
+This year might be my last year in Berlin and this is taking a lot of space in my head which makes it hard to plan other projects.
+However, I am currently working on a few very different things: a poetry book with a German screenwriter, planing possible dates to continue working on my long term project ‹TIDE› and there is a small project planned together with a musician whose work I enjoy a lot but unfortunately can’t talk about it now as it is still in an early stage.

 Thank you Antony!